The work to erect the Gazebo is now complete.

-Pictures of the progress so far are available in the Gallery.
+Pictures of the whole process are available in the Gallery.

 REFURBISHMENT OF THE TOILETS.